rust-lang/rfcs/text/3263-pre-release-sticky.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Do it transparently
+Do it transparently for the user.

+Cargo will need to differentiate how they resolve a pre-release and a release version.

 # Drawbacks
 [drawbacks]: #drawbacks

- * This could break workflow
+ * This could break some build.
+A code that was using a most recent pre-release version could not compile anymore.
- * It's make pre-release semver rules have a different behavior than release for Cargo.
+ * It's make Cargo have a different behavior for version field between a pre-release and a release.
  * It's a change that affect the whole Rust ecosystem.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-In practice, do it transparently should not break any heathy workflow, user that put a pre-release version clearly want to use this version and if user have been using a most recent pre-release version not on purpose it's very unlikely their build would break.
+In practice, do it transparently should not break any heathy workflow, user that put a pre-release version clearly want to use this version and if user have been using a most recent pre-release version not on purpose it's very unlikely their build would break (build would have break when new pre release was out).
 We could check the impact of implementing this transparently with a [crater](https://github.com/rust-lang/crater) run.

-To introduce this change we could also:
+If we see that there are unacceptable break, This RFC will then say we will use an opt-in option as follow:

   1. Use the `resolver` value version, bump it to `3`: